chiakangZacHung/Kaggle_ImageClassification-Segmentation/README.md

  - 20 different classes(such as water fall, fireworks, car..)
  - **Evaluation**: Multiclass Accuracy

-**Below are the examples of the input data.
-On the Left, it should be classified as waterfall.
+**On the Left, it should be classified as waterfall.
 On the right it should be classified as firework**
 <p align="center">
     <img height="350" src="IMG/waterFall.jpg"> <img height="350" src="IMG/Firework.jpg">
 </p>